-From practical experience at local and regional level, the author champions the potential for mentally ill people to be involved in the development process.
-Insisting on the right of mentally ill people to be consulted in development work of all kinds, the author underlines failures and successes in the support of mentally ill people.
-He uses evidence from India and Sri Lanka to show that stigma bars mentally ill people from development processes and that this is a human rights issue
+From practical experience at local and regional levels, the author discusses the potential for mentally ill people to be involved in the development process.
+Insisting on the right of mentally ill people to be consulted in development work of all kinds, the author illustrates failures and successes in supporting mentally ill people.
+He uses evidence from India and Sri Lanka to show that stigma bars mentally ill people from development processes and that this is a human rights issue.

 This is a practical manual about mental health care, aimed at community health workers, primary care nurses, social workers and primary care doctors.
 It describes more than 30 clinical problems associated with mental illness, using a problem-solving approach to guide the reader through their assessment and management.
 It addresses the lack of understanding of mental health among many health workers